 Johnstone’s Acrylic Durable Matt

 The shelf price for this gear is just over £80 for a 5L in colour so it’s roughly the same as the Dulux Diamond, however people with a trade account will get a nice discount.
 You can have it mixed into any Johnstone’s or Leyland colours and they’re pretty good at matching other brands too.
-You can buy this directly from Johnstone’s Decorating Centres, or online from Paint Shed.
+You can buy this directly from Johnstone’s Decorating Centres, or online by clicking here.

 The opacity of this durable matt in light colours is poor, however the stronger colours tend to cover well in two coats.
 The sheen level is probably a little bit higher than you’d want, but the overall finish of this product is relatively good.
 It will clog your brushes on a hot day, but that’s only a minor gripe.

 I use this product as a professional decorator and have a lot of confidence in it.
 All in all, I’d give it 7/10.
 There is nothing wrong with it really, but if you put This paint next to one of the following products on this list, you’ll see the finish isn’t as good.
 It’s worth mentioning that Johnstone’s also do variations of this product which are more durable.
 Full review here.